primiano/perfetto-docs/docs/concepts/buffers.md

    `DataSourceConfig.target_buffer`).
-This technique is quite commonly used with in the ftrace + process_stats example mentioned before, recording the process_stats packet in a dedicated buffer less likely to wrap (ftrace events are way more frequent than descriptors for new processes).
+This technique is quite commonly used with in the ftrace + process_stats example mentioned before, recording the process_stats packet in a dedicated buffer less likely to wrap (ftrace events are much more frequent than descriptors for new processes).

 ## Flushes and windowed trace importing